luciaurcelay/urcelayg/README.md

 ### Hi there 👋

- - 🔍 I'm currently working as Junior Research Engineer in AI, in Barcelona
+ - 🔍 I'm currently working as Junior AI Research Engineer in Barcelona
  - 👩‍💻 I'm a master student in Artificial Intelligence at UPC
- - 📬 You can contact me at luciaurcelayg@gmail.com
- - 🤝 Know more about me 👉 [LinkedIn](https://www.linkedin.com/in/lucia-urcelay-ganzabal-ba3262202/)
+ - 📚 I'm interested in Deep Learning, NLP and Trustworthy AI